Who is our Metropolitan?

 covers him as with a garment of salvation and joy.
 For

-deacons, the stichárion has wide sleeves and is made of a
+Deacons, the stichárion has wide sleeves and is made of a

-heavier fabric than that of the priest and bishop, who
+heavier fabric than that of the Priest and Bishop, who

 wear their sticharia under other vestments.